 Translational Project moves a basic science insight toward a solution, technique, or tool that Potential can be transferred to clinical practice in the near term.
 Catalyst Award projects must be poised to successfully transition into a Transformational Award .
-Transformational Award projects must have achieved their Catalyst Award nchmarks and milestones and should move an exciting healthcare innovation toward the next step in commercial development.
-High translational potential is an essential prerequisite for a favorable score.
+Transformational Award projects must have achieved their Catalyst Award benchmarks and milestones and should move an exciting healthcare innovation toward the next step in commercial development.
 Impact The proposed research project addresses a critical scientific or therapeutic roadblock, will open a new avenue for treating or curing a disease, and will have high impact on improving the lives of patients, if successful.
 May be high risk.
 Investigative The investigative team has the right combination of expertise and high potential Team to successfully carry out the project, and access to necessary infrastructure.
-Collaboration with synergistic industry, government, academic, or disease- advocacy organizations that integrate complementary expertise is an additional, but not required, positive factor.
+Collaboration with synergistic industry, government, academic, or diseaseadvocacy organizations that integrate complementary expertise is an additional, but not required, positive factor.
+Completion of the Catalyst project on time and on budget will be considered favorably.
 Project The proposed work is based on sound precedents and a clear rationale.
 Objectives are technically feasible.
 Research methodology is realistic and sufficiently powered.
-Catalyst Award milestones and benchmarks should have potential to demonstrate that the innovation warrants further investment through a subsequent Transformational Award .
-Requested budget and duration are appropriate and realistic for the research proposed.
+Requested budget and duration are appropriate for the research proposed.
+The application may include or reference a detailed progress report from the prior Catalyst award, referencing or updating the summary table from the original application.
+If unforeseen results resulted in a change in strategy that led to alterations in the originally proposed research plan, this should be noted and described.